KIT-IAI/SDM_Plugin_EnergyADE_Enrichment/README.md

 # EnergyADE Enrichment
-The EnergyADE Enrichment plug-in ...
+The EnergyADE Enrichment is a plugin for the [KITModelViewer](https://github.com/KIT-IAI/SDM_KITModelViewer) ...

 ## User Interface